-\begin{remark} Equivalently and more succinctly one may say a Whitney disk is framed if the Whitney section extends to a section of $\nu(W,X)$.
-However, as we will perform moves to change the disk framing and the Whitney framing separately, it will be useful for us to consider both framings independently. \end{remark}
+\begin{remark} Equivalently and more succinctly one may say a Whitney disc is framed if the Whitney section extends to a section of $\nu(W,X)$.
+However, as we will perform moves to change the disc framing and the Whitney framing separately, it will be useful for us to consider both framings independently. \end{remark}

 We now describe the second local move.